videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/api/sdk-reference/videosdk-class/methods.md

   - type: [`int`](https://api.dart.dev/stable/2.15.1/dart-core/int-class.html)
   - `OPTIONAL`
-  - Sets camera, which will be used by default, while joining the Videosdk Room.
+  - Sets camera, which will be used by default, while joining the VideoSDK Room.
 Index of [`MediaDevices`](properties#mediadevices) will be used to set default camera.
 You can also change camera later.
   - Default value of `defaultCameraIndex` is `0`.

 #### Returns